Because I Could Not Stop For Death | Dickinson's unusual carriage

 The Carriage held but just Ourselves –

-Because I Could Not Stop For Death is a description of the journey of the speaker in a carriage with Death, personified as a kind gentleman, an elegant Charon.
-The carriage slowly passes by different places and landscapes: a school where children are enjoying recess, cornfields, a sunset.
-Each one is a symbol of a different stage of existence, a parade of life while sitting next to Death.
+Because I Could Not Stop For Death describes the speaker’s journey in a carriage with Death, personified as a kind gentleman, an elegant Charon.
+The carriage slowly passes by different places and landscapes: a school where children enjoy recess, cornfields, and a sunset.
+Each symbolizes a different stage of existence, a parade of life while sitting next to Death.
 The itinerary of the carriage ends in front of what seems to be the grave of the poetic voice.
-Yet, the tone of the tale is neither anguished nor distressed: the speaker is oddly at ease in that situation.
-The whole atmosphere is almost fantastical.
+Yet, the tale’s tone is neither anguished nor distressed: the speaker is oddly at ease in that situation.
+The whole atmosphere is almost fantastic.
 There is a prominent sensorial impact, given by the vividness of the images, but there is also a calm yet unsettling glaze.

 Death’s inevitability is promptly shown at the beginning of the text.
 As a matter of fact, the first line depicts the poetic voice as caught up in the matters of life, absent-minded as far as dying is concerned.
 However, being swallowed up in the vortex of daily activities doesn’t spare anyone the final encounter with Death.
-That’s why Dickinson paints him like a kind but firm man: after all, he knows very well he doesn’t need to be in a rush, he comes when he must and nobody can do anything about that.
+That’s why Dickinson paints him as a kind but firm man: after all, he knows very well he doesn’t need to be in a rush.
+He comes when he must, and nobody can do anything about that.